-This is a video of the history of Corvette manufacturing in St. Louis, MO and the move to Bowling Green, KY.
+In the following video we may find out.
+This is the history of Corvette manufacturing in St. Louis, MO, and the move to Bowling Green, KY.
 For 27 years the Corvettes were made in St. Louis, Missouri.
-The Corvettes was made in Flint, Michigan then St. Louis and now in Bowling Green, Kentucky.
+The Corvettes were made in Flint, Michigan then St. Louis and now in Bowling Green, Kentucky.

 History of Corvette Manufacturing